lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Dual-algorithm security.
 The general idea is that the data is proctected by two algorithms such that an attacker would need to break both in order to compromise the data.
 As with most of cryptography, this property is easy to state in general terms, but becomes more complicated when expressed in formalisms.
 The following sections go into more detail here.

 Migration flexibility.
-Some PQ/T hybrids exist to provide a sort of "OR" mode where the client can choose to use one algorithm or the other or both.
-The intention is that the PQ/T hybrid mechanism builds in backwards compatibility to allow legacy and upgraded clients to co-exist and communicate.
-The composite algorithms presented in this specification do not provide this since they operate in a strict "AND" mode, but they do provide codebase migration flexibility.
-Consider that an organization has today a mature, validated, certified, hardened implementation of RSA or ECC.
-Composites allow them to add to this an ML-KEM implementation which immediately starts providing benefits against harvest-now-decrypt-later attacks even if that ML-KEM implemtation is still experimental, non-validated, non-certified, non-hardened implementation.
+Some PQ/T hybrids exist to provide a sort of "OR" mode where the application can choose to use one algorithm or the other or both.
+The intention is that the PQ/T hybrid mechanism builds in backwards compatibility to allow legacy and upgraded applications to co-exist and communicate.
+The composite algorithms presented in this specification do not provide this since they operate in a strict "AND" mode.
+They do, however, provide codebase migration flexibility.
+Consider that an organization has today a mature, validated, certified, hardened implementation of RSA or ECC; composites allow them to add an ML-KEM implementation which immediately starts providing benefits against harvest-now-decrypt-later attacks even if that ML-KEM implemtation is still an experimental, non-validated, non-certified, non-hardened implementation.
 More details of obtaining FIPS certification of a composite algorithm can be found in {{sec-fips}}.

 ## KEM Combiner {#sec-cons-kem-combiner}

-The following KEM combiner construction is as follows is used by both `Composite-ML-KEM.Encap()` and `Composite-ML-KEM.Decap()` and is split out here for easier analysis.
+The KEM combiner from {{sec-kem-combiner}} is reproduced here for reference.

 ~~~
   KDF(mlkemSS || tradSS || tradCT || tradPK || Domain)
 ~~~
 {: #code-generic-kem-combiner title="KEM combiner construction"}

-where:

-* `KDF(message)` represents a key derivation function suitable to the chosen KEMs according to {{tab-kem-algs}}.
-All KDFs produce a 256-bit shared secret key, which matches ML-KEM.
-* `mlkemSS` is the shared secret key from the ML-KEM component.
-* `tradSS` is the shared secret from the traditional component (elliptic curve or RSA).
-* `tradCT` is the ciphertext from the traditional component (elliptic curve or RSA).
-* `tradPK` is the public key of the traditional component (elliptic curve or RSA).
-* `Domain` is the DER encoded value of the object identifier of the Composite ML-KEM algorithm as listed in {{sec-domsep-values}}.
-* `||` represents concatenation.

-Each registered Composite ML-KEM algorithm specifies the choice of `KDF` and `Domain` to be used in {{sec-alg-ids}} and {{sec-domsep-values}} below.
-Given that each Composite ML-KEM algorithm fully specifies the component algorithms, including for example the size of the RSA modulus, all inputs to the KEM combiner are fixed-size and thus do not require length-prefixing.
-The `Composite-ML-KEM.Decap()` specified in {{sect-composite-decaps}} adds further error handling to protect the KEM combiner from malicious inputs.

 The primary security property of the KEM combiner is that it preserves IND-CCA2 of the overall Composite ML-KEM so long as at least one component is IND-CCA2 {{X-Wing}} [GHP18].
 Additionally, we also need to consider the case where one of the component algorithms is completely broken; that the private key is known to an attacker, or worse that the public key, private key, and ciphertext are manipulated by the attacker.
 In this case, we rely on the construction of the KEM combiner to ensure that the value of the other shared secret cannot be leaked or the combined shared secret predicted via manipulation of the broken algorithm.
-The following sections continue this discussion.

-Note that length-tagging of the inputs to the KDF is not required:
+Each registered Composite ML-KEM algorithm specifies the choice of `KDF` and `Domain` -- see {{sec-alg-ids}} and {{sec-domsep-values}}.
+Given that each Composite ML-KEM algorithm fully specifies the component algorithms, including for example the size of the RSA modulus, all inputs to the KEM combiner are fixed-size and thus do not require length-prefixing.

 * `mlkemSS` is always 32 bytes.
 * `tradSS` in the case of ECDH this is derived by the decapsulator and therefore the length is not controlled by the attacker, however in the case of RSA-OAEP this value is directly chosen by the sender and both the length and content could be freely chosen by an attacker.